-Important Milestones for Students Entering in August 2019
+Important Milestones for Students Entering in August 2020

-FALL SEMESTER 2019 (1 st Semester) When: August 2019 Register for at least four graduate courses and for the Chemical Engineering Seminar Course (CHBE 661) and Teaching Assignment Course (CHBE 605), if assigned.
-October 31, 2019 Submit choices of thesis advisor and topic, (see section I.3).
-SPRING SEMESTER 2020 (2 nd Semester) When: No later than May 15, 2020 PhD Qualifying Exam - Oral exam in core areas of chemical engineering; thermodynamics and mathematics, transport and kinetics.
+FALL SEMESTER 2020 (1 st Semester) When: August 2020 Register for at least four graduate courses and for the Chemical Engineering Seminar Course (CHBE 661) and Teaching Assignment Course (CHBE 605), if assigned.
+October 31, 2020 Submit choices of thesis advisor and topic, (see section I.3).
+SPRING SEMESTER 2021 (2 nd Semester) When: No later than May 15, 2021 PhD Qualifying Exam - Oral exam in core areas of chemical engineering; thermodynamics and mathematics, transport and kinetics.
 All students must attempt examinations.
 Complete at least 18 semester hours of advanced courses with grades B- or better.
-FALL SEMESTER 2020 (3 rd Semester) When: No later than August 15, 2020 PhD Qualifying Exam (second attempt) May 15, 2021 Submit written thesis proposal, (see Section I.6).
-July 1, 2021 Deadline for presenting thesis proposal to thesis committee.
-FALL SEMESTER 2021(4 th Semester) When: No later than September 15, 2021 Annual Progress Report submitted to advisor, thesis committee and Graduate Studies Committee.
-September 15, 2022 Deadline for submitting Annual Progress Report By the end of SPRING SEMESTER 2023 (8 th Semester) When: No later than August 15, 2023 Submit petition for approval of candidacy as soon as all course requirements are completed, qualifying exams have been passed, thesis proposal has been successfully defended and TA requirement met.
+FALL SEMESTER 2021 PhD Qualifying Exam (second attempt) (3 rd Semester) When: No later than August 15, 2021 May 15, 2022 Submit written thesis proposal, (see Section I.6).
+July 1, 2022 Deadline for presenting thesis proposal to thesis committee.
+FALL SEMESTER 2022(4 th Semester) When: No later than September 15, 2022 Annual Progress Report submitted to advisor, thesis committee and Graduate Studies Committee.
+September 15, 2023 Deadline for submitting Annual Progress Report By the end of SPRING SEMESTER 2024 (8 th Semester) When: No later than August 15, 2024 Submit petition for approval of candidacy as soon as all course requirements are completed, qualifying exams have been passed, thesis proposal has been successfully defended and TA requirement met.
 The University requires that candidacy be approved before the start of the ninth semester in residence.
-September 15, 2023 and every year thereafter Deadline for submitting progress report May 15, 2024 and every year thereafter, as needed Deadline for submitting petition for continued support.
+September 15, 2024 and every year thereafter Deadline for submitting progress report May 15, 2025 and every year thereafter, as needed Deadline for submitting petition for continued support.
 (See Sect.
 II.4)